 Community Property State

 Community property states are states that have laws that treat the property of one spouse in a marriage as the property of the other spouse as well.
 While these laws typically prevent one spouse from being deprived of their fair share of marital assets during a divorce, they also create the unintended effect of allowing creditors to garnish both spouses’ earnings when collecting on a spouse’s debt.
 Fortunately, most states are not community property states so your spouse cannot be pursued for your debts.
-Currently, there are only nine community property states in the United States: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, and Washington.
+Currently, there are only nine community property states in the United States: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 Even if you do live in a community property state you can avoid exposing your spouse to liability for your unpaid debts by specifically maintaining separate accounts instead of a joint bank account whenever possible, requiring your creditor to agree that you alone will be responsible for your debts and seeking legal advice on how to hold real estate as separate property while married in a community property state.
-None of this is fool proof however as the laws enforcing judgments in community property states are complicated and debts incurred while married are presumed to be community debts.
+None of this is foolproof however as the laws enforcing judgments in community property states are complicated and debts incurred while married are presumed to be community debts.
 Meaning they are treated as joint debts even if only one spouse is an account holder, unless you can prove otherwise.
 And since wages are considered community property if you have unpaid debts that result in judgments against you, your spouses’ wages can be garnished also.
 And any bank accounts containing their wages can be levied even if they are not joint accounts.

 Non-Community Property States